-The solution I'm proposing is to create a mapped\adaptor\t wrapper for maps that provides iterators that dereference to the mapped type, rather than the container's value type (the pair).
-These iterators will provide a key() member to access the key type.
-There will be a convenience function mapped\adaptor which provides automatic creation of the wrapper object.
-This solves my problem without making any changes to map.
+The solution I'm proposing is to create a selector\t wrapper for types that have iterators.
+This wrapper will replace the native iterators with ones that dereference a selected member of the value to which the native iterator refers.
+It takes an integer template argument and uses it to access the member with get<>().
+There will also be a convenience function selector which provides automatic creation of the wrapper type.
+(I'm not attached to these names if there are other suggestions.)

+These tools solve the problem without making any changes to map, and offer other possibilities.
 Now my code can look like this:

 '''

-for (auto i : mapped_adaptor(m))
+for (auto& i : selector<1>(m))

 {

-i->foo();

-i->bar();

-// etc...

-if (i.key() == x) ...
+i.foo();

+i.bar();

 }

+'''